phpactor/phpdoc-parser-benchmarks/README.md

 Based on 50 cycles in 100 revolutions with a single cycle warmup.

-*Note that the Phpdocumentor docblock parser currently throws an exception when parsing the Faker docblock.*
+*Note that the Phpdocumentor docblock parser currently throws an nexception when parsing the Faker docblock.*

 ### set: Faker Generator